Tori no Ichi in Asakusa

 There is takoyaki with big pieces of tako inside.

-How many of these food do you recognize?
+How many of these foods do you recognize?
 How many would you try?